-Nicki Minaj Fires Back At Remy Ma With ‘No Frauds’ — Too Little Too Late?
+Nicki Minaj Fires Back At Remy Ma With “No Frauds”– Too Little Too Late?

 — Richey Collazo ???????? (@RicheyCollazo) March 8, 2017

-“Shether” was released weeks ago and since then fans have been eagerly waiting for the self-proclaimed, “Queen Of Rap,” to respond.
+“Shether” was released weeks ago and since then fans have been eagerly waiting for the self proclaimed, “Queen Of Rap,” to respond.
 She finally did but it definitely feels lukewarm after the straight fire Remy spit on “Shether.”

 Even Remy has moved on from the short-lived “beef.”

-As Inquisitr previously reported, Remy Ma has since backtracked from “Shether” and said that she is not proud of the song.
+As Inquisitr previously reported, Remy Ma has since backtracked from “Shether” and said that she’s is not proud of the song.

 “Anybody that knows me knows that I embrace females,” she said on Buzzfeed’s Another Round.“I think we work so much better when we work together and when we help each other.
 However, in the event that you piss me off and we become archenemies, run for cover.”